 In 1982 Tsajon moved back to the USA.
 He was offered a scholarship to go to the Gemological Institute of America where he received a degree in Gemology and jewelry manufacturing.
 This training gave him the refined eye to see and grade Diamonds but also fine art such as Tibetan bronzes and Thangkas.
 He then went ahead and became an appraiser of Asian Art.
 Tsajon spent 18 years exhibiting at the Tucson Gem and Mineral Show in the Wholesale Jewelry Trade.
 He also exhibited in the Caskey Lees Arts of Pacific Asia Antique Shows in Los Angeles, San Francisco, and New York.

 In 1998 Tsajon curated an exhibition of Antique India Gold Jewelry entitled Aristocratic Adornments of India.
 It featured a 175ct.
 Mughal Ruby inscribed by Emperor Jahangir and given to his son Shah Jahan.
 Other museums Tsajon has sold to are the Dallas Museum and Los Angeles County Museum.

-In 1992 Tsajon was married to Kamalia and they moved to Kauai, Hawaii, where in 1999 they opened the Lotus Galleries, which are the sum of all their years in the trade.
+In 1992 Tsajon was married to Kamalia and they moved to Kauai, Hawaii, where in 1999 they opened the Lotus Gallery, which is the sum of all their years in the trade.
 Tsajon now spends his time designing and making jewelry in his Studio at home when he isn’t off to Asia hunting treasures.
 Over the years he has managed to keep some of the fabulous Asian antiques that he bought and has a world class collection of small Indian and Nepalese Bronzes.
 He still finds time to surf and ski in the winter.

 Mahalo for visiting,